-Consistent with the actions taken by many businesses across the state, consider having all employees and contractors wear cloth face coverings over the nose and mouth.
-Employees and contractors should consider wearing non-medical grade face masks if available.
+Consistent with the actions taken by many restaurants across the state, consider having all employees and contractors wear cloth face coverings (over the nose and mouth).
+If available, employees and contractors should consider wearing non-medical grade face masks.

 Health protocols for your facilities: